jamescurran/jamescurran.github.io/_posts/2013-05-01-code-tuneup-dataconvert.md

 		entity.Cost =
 			DataConvert.ConvertTo<decimal>(dr["Cost"],  default(decimal));

-Now the odd thing about the way Paul wrote it, is that we *know* second parameter needs to be the same type as we are return, *and* that it will always be a value type.
+Now the odd thing about the way Paul wrote it, is that we *know* the second parameter needs to be the same type as we are returning, *and* that it will always be a value type.
 Nevertheless, it's being passed as an object, requiring a pointless boxing & unboxing.

 So, we know it's type T, let's use that: